TravelAmericaCanada

 To keep the historic traditions alive, a gun is fired from the fort every noon.
 Being the highest viewing point in Halifax, the Citadel is perfect for those who would love to capture the city’s skyline or would want to just enjoy the gorgeous views of the city.
 It surely is one of the top fun things to do in Halifax in summer.

-10. Get Grooving At The Festivals
+10. Get grooving at the Festivals

 Attending an event or a festival is one of the most unmissable things to do in Halifax in summer.
 The city hosts many exciting and upbeat festivals weekly.
 These festive events include Busker Festival, Jazz Festival, Pride Festival, Beer Festival, Royal Nova Scotia International Tattoo Festival, Whisky Festival and Rib Festival.
 Most of these glittering and fun festivals are held at the waterfront.